 Appreciate the stunning beauty of the national park from a helicopter.
-Cradle Mountain Helicopters has a handful of scenic flights to choose from, including trips that take in mirrored Dove Lake, Fury Gorge – Australia’s deepest gorge – Mount Ossa – Tasmania’s highest mountain, at 1617 metres (5305 feet) – the Walls of Jerusalem National Park and, of course, Cradle Mountain.
+Cradle Mountain Helicopters has a handful of scenic flights to choose from, including trips that take in mirrored Dove Lake, Fury Gorge – Australia’s deepest gorge – Mount Ossa – Tasmania’s highest mountain, at 1617-metres (5305-feet) – the Walls of Jerusalem National Park and, of course, Cradle Mountain.
 The flights all leave from Cradle Mountain Visitor Centre.
-HeliAdventures Tasmania flights leave from Launceston and head toward Mount Roland, above the rivers and gorges of the park, and over the Walls of Jerusalem and the Great Lakes district.
-During the trip there is even an opportunity to land the chopper to go walking.

 Join an adventure tour

 Hiking isn't the only way to appreciate the spectacular landscape of this national park.
 There are plenty of companies that offer alternatives, often with heart pumping adventure thrown in.
-If you want to get your heart racing, abseil 50 metres (164 feet) down into Dove Canyon with Cradle Mountain Tours.
+If you want to get your heart racing, abseil 50 metres (164 feet) down into Dove Canyon with Cradle Mountain Canyons.
 No previous canyoning or abseiling experience is necessary but you do need to be open to a challenge.
 You can also explore the area on horseback with Cradle Country Adventures.
-Ride along Speeler Plain for 1½ hours while taking in amazing views of Cradle Mountain, Barn Bluff and Mount Roland.
-You can also climb to the top of the plain during a two hour quad bike tour.
-For both tours, the company will pick you up from your Cradle Mountain accommodation.
+Ride along Speeler Plain for 1.5 hours while taking in amazing views of Cradle Mountain, Barn Bluff and Mount Roland.

 Stay at a boutique hotel

 Pumphouse Point is one of Australia's most talked-about hotels, and when you visit you'll see why.
 This incredible retreat is located at the end of a pier built over the water at Lake St Clair, and was formerly a hydroelectric substation.
-Spend your days relaxing by the fireplace in the cosy lounge, walking through giant myrtle forests and picnicking on a quiet beach, before joining other guests each evening, for dinners of Tasmanian produce served at communal tables.
-You can drive to Pumphouse Point from most cities across the state, but the best way to arrive is on a helicopter or fixed-wing aircraft from Hobart with Par-Avion Wilderness Tours.
+Spend your days relaxing by the fireplace in the cosy lounge, walking through giant myrtle forests and picnicking on a quiet beach, before joining other guests for dinners of Tasmanian produce served at communal tables.
 Alternatively, stay at the fantastic Peppers Cradle Mountain Lodge, or at family-friendly accommodation option Cradle Mountain Hotel, at Cradle Mountain.
 The rooms are comfortable, the wood stoves toasty, the spa retreat relaxing and the bar inviting.
 Just up the road from here is Cradle Mountain Wilderness Village, a mix of private self-contained cottages and chalets set among rainforest.